rackerlabs/rackspace-how-to/content/cloud-servers/generate-a-csr.md

 #### Create a CSR

-Run the following command to create a CSR with the RSA private key (output is in PEM format):
+Run the following command to create a CSR with the RSA private key (output is in Privacy-Enhanced Mail (PEM) format):

     openssl req -new -sha256 -key ~/domain.com.ssl/domain.com.key -out ~/domain.com.ssl/domain.com.csr